Frederick Marion Hubbell (1839-1930)

 The Hubbells celebrated their 61st wedding anniversary with a party at Terrace Hill in 1924, despite Frances’ decreasing health.
 Frances died later that year.
 After Frances’ death, Grover Hubbell, the Hubbells’ second son, and his family moved into the house to care for their aged patriarch.
 “When I first moved to Terrace Hill, the house seemed enormous, cavernous, mysterious—even a little frightening,” Grover’s daughter Mary Belle Hubbell Windsor remembered.
 “But I had the freedom to explore and to play as I wished, and so my fears were gone quickly.”
 Mary Belle also recalled that Grover, “…loved Terrace Hill as much as my grandfather did,” but the father and son differed significantly on what “maintaining and preserving” Terrace Hill meant.

 F.M. lived in Terrace Hill until his death in 1930.
 At that time, the eldest male heir, Frederick Cooper, chose not to take up residence in the home.
 Grover and his family continued living in Terrace Hill and made many memories throughout the years, including moon lit dance parties on the south lawn, lavish marriages and receptions for his daughters, and yearly Christmas celebrations.
 Family tradition at Terrace Hill deepened with the coming of grandchildren and great-grandchildren.
 Terrace Hill housed one last grand event in 1955, Grover and Anna Hubbell’s fiftieth wedding anniversary.
-A year later Grover died, and Terrace Hill’s future was jeopardized in a way it never had been before.
+A year later Grover died, and Terrace Hill’s future was jeopardized.
 Values and attitudes had changed, large homes were considered impractical for modern family use.
 After Anna Hubbell dispersed Terrace Hill’s furnishings to family members and moved to an apartment in 1957, none of the Hubbell heirs wished to make the mansion their home.
 In 1971, the Hubbell family donated Terrace Hill to the State of Iowa.